 This review was written for Renaissance Quarterly in the summer of 2008.
 It was rejected on the grounds of length.
 It is no longer than many reviews which appear in this journal.
-I got a barbed rejection from William Stenhouse who said RQ published only "brief" and "timely" reviews.
-Feminism is indeed out of fashion.
-Promotion of careerism & networking, & piety before assertions of "spirituality" are what's wanted.
+I got a barbed rejection from William Stenhouse of RQ.
+What he objected to was my evaluation of this new book in context and my evaluation of the translation as a new crib rather than real poetry.

 Abigail Brundin.
 Vittoria Colonna and the Spiritual Poetics of the Italian Reformation.
 Hampshire: Ashdate, 2008.
 Burlington, VT: Ashgate Publishing, 2008. xvi + 218 pp. index. bibl. $99.95.
 ISBN: 978-0754640493.